mbj/mutant/README.md

 Mutations
 ---------

 Mutant supports a very wide range of mutation operators.
-Listing them all detailed would blow this document up.
+Listing them all in detail would blow this document up.

 It is planned to parse a list of mutation operators from the source.
-In the meanwhile pls refer to the [code](https://github.com/mbj/mutant/tree/master/lib/mutant/mutator/node) each subclass of `Mutant::Mutator::Node` emits around 3-6 mutations.
+In the meantime please refer to the [code](https://github.com/mbj/mutant/tree/master/lib/mutant/mutator/node) each subclass of `Mutant::Mutator::Node` emits around 3-6 mutations.

-Currently mutant explicitly covers the majority of rubies complex nodes that often occur in method bodies.
+Currently mutant covers the majority of ruby's complex nodes that often occur in method bodies.

 A some stats from the [axiom](https://github.com/dkubb/axiom) library: